ahung1407/SMART_ROOM_DADN/README.md

 Configure Credentials:
-Create a config.h file (or upload a .env file to the ESP32 filesystem if using LittleFS).
+Create a config.h file in the project directory.
-Add your WiFi and Firebase credentials as shown in the provided .env template or config.h file.
+Copy the content from the provided config.h template (or customize it with your WiFi and Firebase credentials).
+Ensure config.h is added to your .gitignore to avoid committing sensitive data.

 Upload the Code:
 Open main.cpp in the Arduino IDE.
 Upload the code to your ESP32 board.

-Upload the .env File (if using LittleFS):
-Use the ESP32 Sketch Data Upload tool to upload the .env file to the filesystem.